PonteIneptique/specifications/Optional-Extensions.md

 Note that this method should __not__ be used to create new structural segments of text.
 For example, if the citation structure of the document already contains a section "5.7.31" then the `PUT` method may be used to modify that section.
 If section "5.7.31" does not already exist in the document on the server, an attempt to edit that segment using `PUT` will result in an error response.
 The `POST` method must first be used to add that segment to the document.
 Likewise, `PUT` should never result in the deletion of a segment in the document's citation structure.
 Of course, other XML entities below lowest level of a document's citation structure may be freely added or removed by the `PUT` method

-#### POST Query parameters
+#### PUT Query parameters

 The three required parameters for a `PUT` Documents request are "id," "token" (if supported by the implementation), and "ref."
 Only one structural segment of the document may be modified in a single `PUT` request.

-The text/XML submitted in the body of a Documents `PUT` request will completely replace the XML entity representing the identified text segment.
+The text/XML submitted in the body of a Document's `PUT` request will completely replace the XML entity representing the identified text segment.
 So the submitted fragment __must include the outer element__ identified by the "ref" value.
 If you identify your submitted text as a modified version of line "12", and if each line is represented by a TEI `<ln>` element, you would include the opening and closing tags `<ln xml:id="16">` and `</ln>` around the changed content.
 This is to allow modification of the attributes on the outer element tag.

 The "ref" references also determines the structural depth of the modification.
 Suppose a document has a three-level citation structure represented in XML by nested `<div>` elements.
 A `PUT` request with a "ref" of "3.16.8" will replace just one `<div>` element at the lowest structural level.
 If the request is instead sent with a "ref" parameter of "3.16", the submitted `<div>` element will replace the second-level `<div>` with the identifier "3.16".
 In the latter case, the submitted `<div>` element will need to contain the series of nested `<div>` elements that represent the bottom-level segments "3.16.1", "3.16.2", "3.16.3", etc. It is recommended that implementations check the submitted text before performing upper-level modifications like this, to ensure that no lower-level structural segments are being created or destroyed.
 Alternately, a client may avoid this issue by only making `PUT` requests at the lowest level of the document's citation structure.